 TANF is a federal program that provides assistance to needy families.
 In Connecticut, TANF funds the TFA program.
 TFA is administered by the Connecticut Department of Social Services (DSS) http://portal.ct.gov/DSS/Economic-Security/Temporary-Family-Assistance—TFA.
 It is the cash part of Jobs First Program.

 Income and Asset Limits

-Income limit differs by region because of the cost of housing difference, but is always a figure less than 100% FPL; Asset limit is $3000; also, $9500 of car value is not counted towards assets, or if used to transport a household member with a disability.
+Income limit differs by region because of the cost of housing difference, but is always a figure less than 100% of the Federal Poverty Level; Asset limit is $3500; also, $9500 of car value is not counted towards assets, or if used to transport a household member with a disability.
 Earnings of dependent students are not counted.

 Where Do People Apply?

-Apply online at www.ct.gov/dss and go to Clients/Applicants, then how to apply.
-From here you can print an application for mailing to the agency.
-Or click on the ConneCT icon to apply online.
-By phone to request an application by mail, call the DSS Client Information Line, 1-855-CONNECT (1-855-626-6632) or visit a DSS regional offices.
+Apply online at http://portal.ct.gov/DSS/Common-Elements/How-to-Apply-for-Services/How-to-Apply-for-Services/How-To From here you can print an application for mailing to DSS.
+Or by phone to request an application by mail, call the DSS Client Information Line, 1-855-CONNECT (1-855-626-6632) or visit a DSS regional offices.

 Search by service name: TANF

 SOURCE: Connecticut Department of Social Services (DSS) website